dinesh13p/dinesh13p/README.md

  - 🙋 I'm Dinesh Poudel
  - 🎓 Currently studying at Nepathya College affiliated to Tribhuvan University.
- - 🌱 Currently learning C, Java, Reactjs Tailwind CSS.
+ - 🌱 Currently learning C, Java.
- - 🔭 I posses strong profiency in HTML, CSS, Bootstrap, with an intermediate level of expertise in C, Javascript and Reactjs.
+ - 🔭 I posses strong profiency in HTML, CSS, Bootstrap, with an intermediate level of expertise in C, Javascript, Reactjs and Tailwind CSS.
  - 📫 To reach me: dineshp4297501@gmail.com

 <!--
 **dinesh13p/dinesh13p** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.